-To configure the Oracle Directory Integration Platform Server Refresh Interval and settings for the connection to Oracle Internet Directory using Oracle Enterprise Manager Fusion Middleware Control:
+To configure the Oracle Directory Integration Platform Server Refresh Interval and settings for the connection to the Oracle back-end directory using Oracle Enterprise Manager Fusion Middleware Control:

-- 1. Open a Web browser and enter the Oracle Enterprise Manager Fusion Middleware Control URL for your environment.
+- Open a Web browser and enter the Oracle Enterprise Manager Fusion Middleware Control URL for your environment.
 The format of the Oracle Enterprise Manager Fusion Middleware Control URL is: https://host:port/em. - 2.
 Log in to Oracle Enterprise Manager Fusion Middleware Control.
-Oracle Enterprise Manager Fusion Middleware Controls opens the Home Page. - 3.
-In the navigation panel on the left, click or expand the Identity and Access entry and then select the DIP component that you want to manage. - 4.
-Click the DIP Server menu, point to Administration, and then click Server Properties.
+Oracle Enterprise Manager Fusion Middleware Controls opens the Home Page. - In the navigation panel on the left, click or expand the Identity and Access entry and then select the DIP component that you want to manage. - Click the DIP Server menu, point to Administration, and then click Server Properties.

 The DIP Server Configuration page appears.

-The following list describes the fields and options on the DIP Server Configuration page: - Server Refresh Interval (sec): The time interval (amount of time in seconds) that controls how often the Oracle Directory Integration Platform server refreshes profile configuration details. - OID Connection Settings: Enter the host name and port of the Oracle Internet Directory where you want to save the Oracle Directory Integration Platform configuration. - OID connect SSL Mode: Specify the mode Directory Integration Platform uses to connect to Oracle Internet Directory.
+The following list describes the fields and options on the DIP Server Configuration page:

+- Server Refresh Interval (sec): The time interval (amount of time in seconds) that controls how often the Oracle Directory Integration Platform server refreshes profile configuration details. - OID Connection Settings / OUD Connection Settings / ODSEE Connection Settings: Enter the host name and port of the Oracle back-end directory where you want to save the Oracle Directory Integration Platform configuration. - OID connect SSL Mode / OUD connect SSL Mode / ODSEE connect SSL Mode: Specify the mode Directory Integration Platform uses to connect to the Oracle back-end directory.

-Note: You cannot specify no SSL (mode 0) as the mode Directory Integration Platform uses to connect to Oracle Internet Directory using Oracle Enterprise Manager Fusion Middleware Control.
+Note: For Oracle Internet Directory, you cannot specify no-SSL (mode 0) as the mode Directory Integration Platform uses to connect to the Oracle back-end directory using Oracle Enterprise Manager Fusion Middleware Control.